Maisa Kuusikko: 2020

 The mass majority of competitions in 2020 were either canceled or postponed due to the global COVID-19 pandemic.
 In November Kuusikko competed at the Finnish Championships where she defended her junior national title.
 Additionally she won gold on vault, uneven bars, and balance beam and placed second on floor exercise behind Olivia Vättö.

-Senior
+Senior gymnastics career

 2021

 Kuusikko turned senior in 2021.
 She made her senior international debut at the 2021 European Championships where she qualified to the all-around final.
 During the final she placed thirteenth.
 In September she competed at the Finnish Championships and won her first senior national title.
 Additionally she won the uneven bars and balance beam titles and placed second on vault behind Kaia Tanskanen.
 Kuusikko was selected to represent Finland at the World Championships alongside Ada Hautala and Rosanna Ojala.

 2022

 Kuusikko competed at the Baku World Cup where she placed fifth on vault and floor exercise.
 She next competed at the Varna Challenge Cup where she won silver on balance beam behind Ana Đerek, bronze on vault behind Aline Friess and Camille Rasmussen, and eighth on uneven bars.

 Kuusikko later represented Finland at the 2022 World Championships in Liverpool, England, contributing to the Finnish team's 16th place finish during qualifications.
 She advanced to the individual all-around final in 29th place, becoming the first Finnish gymnast to do so in World Championships history.
 During the all-around final Kuusikko finished thirteenth.